Wi-Fi R-MESH

 Processor

-Cortex-M Cortex-M Cortex-M Cortex-M Cortex-M Cortex-M Cortex-M Cortex-A Cortex-M
+Cortex-M Cortex-M Cortex-M Cortex-M Cortex-M Cortex-A Cortex-M Cortex-M Cortex-M

 DSP